Our selections event

 A 15 minute video task.
 You will be shown a video of people discussing a difficult non-clinical scenario and asked questions about the interactions in the video.

 A 15 minute role play task.
 A member of the panel will undertake a 5 minute role play of a challenging social situation followed by a brief discussion of the issues raised.
-This is not an assessment of your clinical skill but of your social skills.
-A short description of the situation to be role played will be provided when you arrive so please allow yourself time to read and digest it before the meeting.
+This is not an assessment of your clinical skill but of your social and communication skills.
+A short description of the situation to be role played will be provided ahead of your interview.

 Support for individuals with a disability